jmagman/flutter-wiki/Flutter-Cherrypick-Process.md

 # Resolving Merge Conflicts

-In the case that an approved PR requires a manual merge to the desired release branch, the TPM/developer who is conducting the release will have the PR's original author create a new change to resolve the conflict.
+In the case that an approved PR requires a manual merge to the desired release branch, the release manager (the TPM or developer who is conducting the release) will have the PR's original author create a new change to resolve the conflict.

-1. TPM/developer conducting release identifies a PR that will not merge cleanly with the release branch.
+1. The release manager identifies a PR that will not merge cleanly with the release branch.
-2. TPM/developer will notify the PR author on GitHub on the release PR with a link to this document and a request to create a new PR merging the change into the release branch.
+2. The release manager will notify the PR author on GitHub on the release PR with a link to this document and a request to create a new PR merging the change into the release branch.
 This message can also be replicated in an e-mail and in chat to ensure the author is reached.
 If the author cannot be reached, one of the PR's approvers will be selected to do the merge.
-3. The cherrypick author will fetch upstream, and then checkout the release branch that the release is targeting.
+3. The PR author will fetch upstream, and then checkout the release branch that the release is targeting.
 For example:
 ```
 $ git fetch upstream && git checkout -b $RELEASE_BRANCH upstream/$RELEASE_BRANCH
 ```